Language Model Circuits Are Sparse in the Neuron Basis: Discussion

-\paragraph{Limitations.} There are a number of limitations with our approach which we are aware of and hope to address.
-Firstly, there are still too many neurons in a reasonably comprehensive circuit for a human being to easily interpret.
+\paragraph{Limitations.} Firstly, there are still too many neurons in a reasonably comprehensive circuit for a human being to easily interpret.
 We need principled approaches for \textbf{clustering neurons} in a circuit, as well as improving \textbf{automatic natural-language descriptions} of neurons and neuron clusters.
-Secondly, our implementation could be made more efficient, since it relies on serial calls to the \texttt{torch.autograd.grad} function which leads to low utilisation.
+Secondly, our implementation could be made more efficient, since it relies on serial calls to the \texttt{torch.autograd.grad} function which leads to low compute utilisation.
 However, we do not need to load SAEs into memory, so our approach is tractable for large models.
+We address these limitations to a great extent in \citet{arora2026adag}, with an end-to-end automated circuit tracing pipeline.